AgnosticGames/DST-Character-Template/README.md

 ### API
 In order to get an "API" to kinda work as you build your mod, you will have to take a few extra steps.
 Word of caution:
 this will add a TON of files (3,000+) to your workspace and your repo if you are working with one.
+Keeping track of all
+of your mod files will become very difficult.
+A possible recommendation is to make two seperate project directory.
+One
+that holds all of the game scripts and mod files that will be written over multiple times and one that will only hold
-This should be set
+the mod files that will be pushed to version control and the community mod page.
+This should be set up first before
-up first before starting your mod files because they will share some of the file locations (scripts is the big one).
-The
+starting your mod files because they will share some of the file locations (scripts is the big one).
+The scripts will not
-scripts will not be added to this template due to the version of the game that could be out.
+be added to this template due to the version of the game that could be out.

 1. You can use Visual Studio or download IntelliJ IDEA Community + Emmy LUA Plugin
    - Follow along [here](https://dst-api-docs.fandom.com/wiki/Tools)
-   - Visual Studio works, you may need to download a plugin for the lua IntelliSense
+   - Visual Studio works, you will need to download a plugin for the lua IntelliSense to work
 2. You will need to grab the `.zip` file from `..\Program Files (x86)\Steam\steamapps\common\Don't Starve Together\data\databundles\scripts.zip`
 3. Extract the files in the location where you will be working on your project mod
 4. Download the template files and complete the renaming steps